 Mary Schleppegrell, Professor of Literacy, Language, and Culture at the University of Michigan, leads the effort to include supports for language development in the Read.Inquire.Write. curriculum.
 Her research develops approaches that enable English language learners and all students who need literacy support to participate in inquiry learning.
 She has previously worked with the California History/Social Studies Project and is the author of The Language of Schooling and numerous articles and books related to language in school subjects.

-Amanda Jennings is a postdoctoral research fellow at University of Michigan.
+Amanda Jennings is a Research Investigator at the University of Michigan.
 She supports the Read.Inquire.Write. project in the design, implementation and evaluation of professional development.
 Her research focuses on understanding children’s naive economics theories in an effort to better design social studies curricula.
 Prior to working at University of Michigan, Amanda earned her Ph.D. at University of Delaware where she worked as a researcher at UD’s Center for Economic Education cultivating research practice partnerships with schools and districts and developing second and third grade economics curricula.
 Amanda also has experience teaching middle and high school.

 Logan Eiland is a PhD student in Teaching and Teacher Education at U-M and he supports Read.Inquire.Write. as a research assistant.
 Originally from Virginia, he earned his BA in History and MA in Secondary Social Studies at Virginia Commonwealth University.
 Prior to attending U-M, Logan taught high school history in Richmond, Virginia.
 He spends his free time exploring with his dog, visiting used book stores, and cooking.